Sweet & Spicy Glazed Chicken & Rice

 8. Dress the slaw with a tablespoon of oil, 2 tablespoons vinegar, a pinch of sugar and salt.
 Toss to combine, garnish with mint and scallions or thinly sliced onions.

 9. Check on the chicken, with an oven mitt, tilt pan an spoon the glaze over the thighs.
 If the glaze is getting too thick, add a tablespoon of water to thin out.
-Use some of the reserved glaze if necessary.
-Continue to roast the chicken, which should cook for about 30 minutes total.
+Continue to roast the chicken, which should cook for about 40-45 minutes total.

 10. Once the timer is up on the rice, turn off the flame and leave the lid on until you are ready to eat.